shrutikakapade/Corn-Yield-Forecasting-A-Supervised-Learning-Model-for-Sustainable-Farming/README.md

 <br><br>

-A simple linear regression model was selected due to the clear linear relationship expected between fertilizer use and yield.
+<h3>A simple linear regression model was selected due to the clear linear relationship expected between fertilizer use and yield.
 The dataset is split into training and testing sets, with 80% of the data used for training and 20% for testing.
-The model's performance is evaluated using metrics such as Mean Squared Error (MSE) and R-squared (R²) to gauge accuracy.<br><br>
+The model's performance is evaluated using metrics such as Mean Squared Error (MSE) and R-squared (R²) to gauge accuracy.</h3><br><br>

 <h3>Result</h3>
 The resulting model achieved: